Key Steps in Selling Your Home with a HELOC

 Managing your HELOC balance is important when selling your property.
 Here are strategies to think about:

-• Equity Assessment: Find out how much equity you have and if it covers both your primary mortgage and HELOC.
+- Equity Assessment: Find out how much equity you have and if it covers your primary mortgage and HELOC.

-• Home Equity Repayment Plans: Create a financial plan for repaying your HELOC, especially if your home’s sale price doesn’t cover the total debt.
+- Home Equity Repayment Plans: Create a financial plan for repaying your HELOC, especially if the sale price of your home doesn’t cover the total debt.

-Talking with a financial planner can give you advice tailored to your situation, helping you prepare for the sale process.
+Talking with a financial planner can provide tailored advice and help you prepare for the sale process.

 How Does a HELOC Impact the Sale Price?